It’s great if it’s cool and shady. Add at least an inch of water and it’s perfect.

 Leaves make handy natural parasols to keep the sunlight at bay.
 Thick foliage and deep shrubbery create a dark, humid windbreak—and mosquitos choose to hang out on the undersides of leaves while they eat plant nectar.

 Because, yeah, that’s what mosquitos primarily eat for food—not your blood.
 (Female mosquitos exclusively use the iron and protein in blood to make eggs.)
 So, thin out your shrubs and you’ll reduce your chances of mosquito bites.
-The same goes with the tall grasses you may be using as ornamental accents around ponds and walkways.
+The same goes for the tall grasses you may be used as ornamental accents around ponds and walkways.
 You don’t have to get rid of them—just make sure they’re properly trimmed and thinned.

 Under your deck

 It’s already pretty creepy under there—if you’ve cared to look under your deck lately.
 Dark, humid, and pretty much undisturbed except by other creepy things like spiders.
 Your deck can sometimes create the perfect place for mosquitos to hang out, as well as lay their eggs.
 Check for areas of standing water.
 The best solution is to drain the water and then put in a barrier layer of sand to prevent further pooling.

 The cause of your mosquito problem may actually be towering above you.
 The debris clogging your gutters gives mosquitos a great place to hide, and the standing water trapped by the debris gives those mosquitos a place to breed the next generation of pests.
 It’s all happening up in your gutters because the last time you cleaned them and checked them for clogging was … when?

 This is often the hiding place that people neglect to consider when they’ve attended to all the other locations where mosquitos lurk.